meltinglava/rust_presentation/presentation.md

 <!-- pause  -->
 #### [`Mutex`](https://doc.rust-lang.org/stable/std/sync/struct.Mutex.html)
-- The mutex type in rust takes ownership of the value that it protects.
+- The mutex type in Rust takes ownership of the value that it protects.
-  - Unlike most other languages where a mutex is just a lock that locks itself.
-    - Hence there is nothing connecting the mutex to the value and it is easy to suddenly read the value without having locked the lock.
+  - Unlike most other languages where a mutex is just a lock that locks itself, meaning there is nothing connecting the mutex to the value, so it's easy to read the value without having locked the lock.
-- The `Mutex::lock` method returns a `MutexGuard` containg a mutable reference to the protected value.
+- The `Mutex::lock` method returns a `MutexGuard` containing a mutable reference to the protected value.
-  - When the `MutexGuard` is dropped it releases the lock (simular to cpp mutexguard).
+  - When the `MutexGuard` is dropped it releases the lock (similar to C++'s std::lock_guard).
-    - As the mutable reference is owned by the `MutexGuard`, there cannot be any references left behind after its been dropped.
+    - As the mutable reference is owned by the `MutexGuard`, there cannot be any references left behind after it's dropped.

 <!-- end_slide -->
-Why does people like to write rust.
+Why do people like to write Rust?
 ---

-1. Errors at compile time vs at runtime.
+1. Errors at compile time vs. at runtime.
-2. Sense that the code they write are correct.
+2. Sense that the code they write is correct.
 3. Low tradeoffs.

 <!-- end_slide -->
 Demo time
 ---

-In this demo we are going to do an easy normal task, see where it fails, to then fix it properly.
+In this demo we are going to do an easy normal task (Fibonacci), see where it fails, then fix it properly.

 <!-- end_slide -->
 Fibonacci